josephluck/machi/README.md

 ### Executing

-Once constructed, a Machi machine is one simple function called `execute`.
-The execute function will is used to traverse the list of states, evaluating each state in order.
+Once constructed, a Machi machine is just one simple function referred to in this documentation as `execute`.
+The execute function is used to traverse the list of states, evaluating each state in order and recursively.

-When a Fork is evaluated, it's `requirements` conditions will be checked, and if they are all truthy, the Fork's `states` will be evaluated recursively.
+When a Fork is evaluated, it's `requirements` conditions will be checked and if they are all truthy, the Fork's `states` will be evaluated recursively.

-When an Entry is evaluates, it's `isDone` conditions will be checked, and if any of them return false, the machine will terminate and the Entry will be returned.
+When an Entry is evaluated, it's `isDone` conditions will be checked and if any of them return false, the machine will terminate and the Entry will be returned.

 ### History